zheacker/jhu-data-science/README.md

 ## Course 3: Getting & Cleaning Data
 This course covers reshape2, dplyr, etc., the best dataset manipulation tools.

+## Course 4: Exploratory Data Analysis
+Tools for exploring data, and how to use visualization to help.

 Additional courses will be posted as they're completed.